 For one thing, faith means trusting God’s faithfulness.
 That is to say, faith involves a trust (on our part) that God (on His part) will do everything He has ever promised.
-We must not only accept God’s dependability as an intellectual proposition, but we must actually depend on God.
+We must not only accept God’s dependability as an intellectual proposition, but we must actually depend on God in the practical way we live our lives.
 Peter wrote to saints who were suffering hardship for their faith: “Therefore let those who suffer according to God’s will entrust their souls to a faithful Creator while doing good” (1 Pt.
 4:19).
 Jesus Himself did this very thing.
 When He faced difficulty, He “continued entrusting himself to him who judges justly” (1 Pt.
 2:23).

-This week, let’s seek to learn more of God’s trustworthiness and to train ourselves to rest in that trustworthiness.
-Throughout history God has shown that He keeps His word, and He has promised that in the end the history of this world will culminate in the glorious victory of truth and right.
+This week, let’s seek to learn more of God’s trustworthiness and train ourselves to rest in that trustworthiness.
+Throughout history God has shown that He keeps His word, and He has promised that the painful, difficult history of this world will one day culminate in the glorious victory of truth and right.
 We need to believe that and let it guide our thoughts and actions.
 God can be counted on not only to provide our individual needs, but to direct the affairs of nations toward the goal He has purposed for the world.
-May we trust in the God who changes not — and teach our children to trust Him, too!
+May we trust in the God who changes not — and teach our children to trust Him too!

 Monday: Hebrews 11:1-7